adityam/filter/README.md

        output=\externalfilterbasefile.out,
        continue=yes]

-I can hide the output of a particular R-evironment by
+I can hide the output of a particular R-environment by

     \startR[read=no]
     ...